JeremyTCD/Blog/src/content/about.md

 Hi there, my name is Jeremy Tan and I'm a programmer.
 At present, I'm part way through a multi-year project.
 This year (2018), I plan to lay the foundations for my project by releasing several libraries and tools.
 I get a kick out of putting systems together and am really excited about the year ahead.
 I have a lot to learn, and hopefully, a lot to share.
 This blog is my platform for documenting and sharing things.
 I sincerely hope that you find it to be of value.

-If you are looking for my contact, it can be found [here](/contact).